FelipeZanini/Zanini-Pizzeria/README.md

     - Fork or clone the repository.
     - Creat a new Heroku app.
     - Set up the configs for the deployment.
+    - Set up the connection with PostgresSQL
     - Link the Heroku app to the repository, then Deploy.

-    - The live link can be found here: [My Game](https://hangmanos-42ee37923464.herokuapp.com/)
+    - The live link can be found here: [Zanini Pizzeria](https://zanini-pizzeria-0279eae282e5.herokuapp.com/)

 ## Credits: